lkoepsel/AVR_C/README.md

 PROGRAMMER_TYPE = xplainedmini
 PROGRAMMER_ARGS =
 ```
-As shown, this one is for the 328PB Xplained Mini board and on a Linux system.
+As shown, this one is for the 328PB Xplained Mini board and on a Mac.
 For Make to work, you need to perform the following:
 1. Copy the contents above and paste them into a file called *env.make*
 2. The file needs to sit at the top level, the same level as this *README*, *bloom.json* and the programming folders *Library* and *examples*.
-3. Change the parameters to suit your board, for example, the Uno would need to look like this: (*macOS serial parameter)
+3. Change the parameters to suit your board, for example, the Uno would need to look like this: (*macOS SERIAL parameter)
 ```make
 # Arduino UNO environmental variables
 MCU = atmega328p